-7. Drawing extensively on the report of the Open-ended Working Group, the authors of the present paper recommend that the following elements be included in the final document of the tenth Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons.
+7. Drawing extensively on the report of the Open-Ended Working Group, we recommend that the elements below be included in the final document of the tenth Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons.